Taxes and 1099-Rs

 The contents of this page are not intended to and should not be considered tax advice.
 LAGERS staff is not qualified to give such advice.
 This information does not amend or overrule any applicable statute or administrative rule.
 In the event of conflict, the applicable statute or administrative rule will prevail.
 If you have questions regarding your specific tax situation, please contact a qualified tax professional.

-Married couples with Missouri adjusted gross income less than $100,000 and single individuals with Missouri adjusted gross income less than $85,000, may deduct up to 100 percent of their public retirement benefits, to the extent the amounts are included in their federal adjusted gross income.
+Depending on a number of factors, you may be able to deduct up to 100% of your public retirement benefits from your Missouri income tax.
+Starting with the 2024 tax year, this exemption is no longer limited by your filing status or adjusted gross income.
+(Previously, married couples with Missouri adjusted gross income less than $100,000 and single individuals with Missouri adjusted gross income less than $85,000, could deduct up to 100 percent of their public retirement benefits, to the extent the amounts were included in their federal adjusted gross income.)

-If you are enlisting a tax preparer or tax advisor for completing your taxes, be sure to refer them to RSMO 143.124 for proper administering of your tax withholdings.
+If you are enlisting a tax preparer or tax advisor to complete your taxes, be sure to refer them to RSMO 143.124 for the proper administration of your tax withholdings.

-To learn more visit www.dor.mo.gov or contact a qualified tax professional.
+Visit https://dor.mo.gov/faq/taxation/individual/pension-tax-year-2024.html for more information or contact a qualified tax professional.

 Public safety retirees may qualify for a $3,000 federal income tax deduction for health and long term care premiums.